Beyond Leaders and Laggards: A Typology of Renewable Energy Adoption Trajectories with Evidence from Off-Grid Communities: Methodology

 (2) \textit{AUC of mean cumulative Adoption} ($A_m$): For each time point ($t$), the regional mean of adoption intensities is computed.
+This is done based on the values of all entities included in the region and participating in the process.
 The best-fitting cumulative curve for the means' time series is identified ($C_m$), and AUC is computed ($A_m$).
 Subsequently, the AUC of each geographic entity ($A_i$) is normalized relative to the regional means AUC as $\tilde{A}_{i} = (A_i / A_m) \cdot 100$.
 By definition, this normalization sets the normalized AUC of the regional means ($\tilde{A}_{m}$) to 100.